FedericoRaschiatore0123/GATr_Deep_Learning_Project/README.md

 # GATr

-This repository contain our Deep Learning project involving Geometric Algebra Transformer
+This repository contains our Deep Learning project involving Geometric Algebra Transformer

-The repository contain:
+The repository contains:
 - the dataset splitted in bifurcating and single
 - a repository containing some data that are useful for the computation
 - " dataset_preparation.ipynb " a script used for the dataset preparation
-- " GATr_deep_learning_project.ipynb " that is the main code of the project
+- " GATr_deep_learning_project.ipynb " the main code of the project

 # Abstract

-Deep learning has been effectively applied to a variety of tasks across numerous disciplines.
-This success is attributed to the ability of deep learning models to encode spatial, temporal, and other essential features that define the data.
-However, the learning process is computationally and time-intensive.
-Integrating mathematical tools suitable for each specific task can significantly optimize the learning process.
-When dealing with geometric data, while traditional vector algebra is effective for a wide range of tasks and works with various types of data, there are instances where it is beneficial to work within a mathematical framework that is specifically designed to handle geometric data and perform geometric operations in a concise and efficient manner.
-Geometric algebra meets the need for concise formulation and rich spatial information while maintaining a highly interpretable geometric meaning.
-In this paper, the expressive power of geometric algebra is used to design a transformer (GATr) to address a classification task of medical interest.
-The results of the model are compared against two other architectures: a standard transformer and a simple MLP network.
+Deep learning has been effectively applied to a wide range of tasks in various fields.
+This success is due to deep learning models’ ability to capture spatial, temporal, and other important features of the data.
+However, the learning process can be computationally intensive and time-consuming.
+By integrating mathematical tools tailored to specific tasks, we can significantly improve the learning process.
+While traditional vector algebra is effective for many tasks and data types, there are cases where using a mathematical framework designed specifically for geometric data can be advantageous.
+Geometric algebra provides a concise and efficient way to handle geometric data and perform geometric operations, while preserving rich spatial information and maintaining a clear geometric interpretation.
+In this paper, we use the expressive power of geometric algebra to develop a transformer (GATr) for a classification task of medical interest.
+We compare the model’s results with those of a standard transformer and a simple CNN network.

 <center>